Skip to main content

 • “And no ads to get in the way.”

-• “No ads to pester you about buying this item to make the game challenging or to progress further.”
+• “No ads to pester you about buying this to make the game challenging or you have to have this item to go any further.”

 • “From the beta, it appears like a shinier version of the original with microtransactions.”